 Gayle works with motivated clients to clarify their vision for their families and to articulate the deeply held values that define them.
-Coaching works as a stepping stone to bring the family dream into reality.
+Her coaching works as a stepping stone to bring the family dream into reality.
 She operates with an inquisitive, neutral, yet rigorous style.
 Families will examine how they are being effective, capitalize on their strengths, and identify where their learning opportunities lie.
-She believes it is important for families to be educated on the special issues that impact adopted families because greater understanding brings increased effectiveness.
+She believes it is important for families to be educated on the complex issues that impact adopted families.
+This

 In her blog, “Writing to Connect,” Gayle reviews children’s books through an adoption-attuned lens.
 She identifies talking points that can be used to open adoption-related discussions between child and parent.
 Using general interest books to open such sensitive and vital subjects helps the conversations flow more naturally.

 Presenter, NACAC annual conference, 2017

 Certified Prepare/Enrich Marital and Pre-marital Inventory Administrator and Counselor, including the Adoption Assessment

 • Discipline and the Adopted Child, Ain’t Misbehavin’

 • Adoption and Classroom Success: Beyond the Basics

 • Finding the Missing Pieces: Helping Adopted Children Cope with Grief and Loss<